Best of the Buckeye

 - Attract new participants interested in showing at the Ohio Beef Expo and/or the Ohio State Fair.

-Cattle must be registered and the breeder of the registered animal must pay a one-time per animal nomination fee.
-Cattle that are nominated prior to the Ohio Beef Expo by January 15, 2014 and prior to the Ohio State Fair by June 20, 2014 will incur a $25 per head nomination fee.
-Breeders will have the opportunity to nominate cattle through check-in at the Ohio Beef Expo and at the Ohio State Fair at an increased nomination fee of $50 per head.
-Breeders must complete a nomination form and sign an affadavit verifying Best of the Buckeye eligibility.
-Completed early entry nomination forms may be returned to the OCA office.
+To participate in Best of the Buckeye, breeders must complete a nomination form (each form can be used to nominate up to five animals from the same breeder) and sign an affidavit verifying Best of the Buckeye eligibility.
+The breeder or exhibitor may submit the nomination forms and fee for the Best of the Buckeye nominations.
+Cattle that are nominated prior to the Ohio Beef Expo by March 1, 2015 and prior to the Ohio State Fair by June 20, 2015 will incur a $25 per head nomination fee per show.
+Cattle may be nominated for both shows by March 1, 2015 for a rate of $40.
+Breeders will have the opportunity to nominate cattle through check-in at the Ohio Beef Expo and at the Ohio State Fair at an increased late nomination fee of $75 per head.
+Completed early entry nomination forms may be returned to the OCA office by March 1, 2015 for Ohio Beef Expo Best of the Buckeye entries or by June 20, 2015 for Ohio State Fair Best of the Buckeye nominations.
 For nomination forms contact OCA or visit www.ohiocattle.org.
 Animals nominated for Best of the Buckeye will also need to be entered in the Ohio Beef Expo and Ohio State Fair junior shows.
+Cattle that are eligible to show for more than one year must pay a new Best of the Buckeye nomination each calendar year.

 The Ohio Beef Expo and Ohio State Fair will pick the top 3 heifers and steers in each breed division for the Best of the Buckeye program with sponsorships adding additional premiums to the top 3 Best of the Buckeye cattle in each division, Champion-$300, Reserve-$200 and 3rd-$100.
 Breed Association premiums will be added to the minimum Best of the Buckeye payouts with the understanding the top placing Best of the Buckeye animal in each division will be capped at a premium payout total of $1,500 from the Best of the Buckeye payouts (not including host show premiums).
 Individuals may also donate to the Best of the Buckeye program through their Ohio breed association.
 Best of the Buckeye placings will coincide with the show’s class placings.
 The top 3 animals from each class will come back immediately following the breed’s final drive to show for the Best of the Buckeye final drive.

-The program will also offer $1,000 academic scholarships to high school juniors and seniors pursuing a post-high school degree that will be based on academics and extracurricular activities.
+The program will also offer academic scholarships to youth pursuing a post-high school degree that will be based on academics and extracurricular activities.
+Eligible Best of the Buckeye participants are high school juniors through 21 years of age as of January 1, 2015.
+Academic scholarships will be awarded to participants pursuing an Ag related degree and may be awarded to applicants who are entering a non-Ag related field of study (based on the number of applications).
 All scholarship applicants will also be required to submit an essay along with their scholarship application.
 The scholarship essay topic will be predetermined and posted on the OCA website.
-The scholarship deadline will be June 15, 2014 and will be presented at the Ohio State Fair.
+The scholarship deadline will be June 15, 2015 and scholarships will be presented at the Ohio State Fair.